lovoo/goka-tools/goka-gh-pages/content/en/docs/getting_started/first_steps.md

   The output is configured using `goka.Output()`, because we need to specify its name and codec, so we don't have to fiddle with `[]byte`s in the callback.
 * Accumulating the incoming values under the same key.

   Every Goka Processor can define one `group-table`, which makes it a stateful processor.
-Only *this* processor can write to that table, inside a callback a processor can only read and write the table-entry of the *current key* of the received message by using `ctx.Value()` and `ctx.SetValue()`.
+A table can only be modified by the processor defining it.
+Modifications are limited to the key of the currrently processed key.
+The value for the current *key* is read by  `ctx.Value()` (or nil if not set) and written by `ctx.SetValue()`.

   Each `group-table` is stored locally using `leveldb` and emitted to kafka-topic, named `converter-table` in our example.
 This table can be used as `Lookup` by other processors or read by clients using a `View` (see next step)